braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/payments/recurly.md

 ## Integration

-To begin, ensure you have active accounts on both Braze and Recurly.
+Before you begin, make sure you have active accounts on both Braze and Recurly.

 ### Connect Recurly to Braze